BrainImaging/brics-docs/docs/viewer.md

 Click on any of the Studies to load it.

 ### Advanced View
 To view more details for the Subjects and Studies available, click on the **Advanced Mode** button at the bottom of the Subject list.
-This will take you to a new page
+This will take you to a new page.
+There is a list of Subjects on the left-hand side of the page.
+Clicking a Subject will br
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjU3MjM0MDAsLTk5ODY0OTg1MywxNz
-Q1MDgyODk3LC01MjU3ODc5OTUsNTU2Njk0NDQ0XX0=
+eyJoaXN0b3J5IjpbNDUyNDM3NDk1LC0xMzY1NzIzNDAwLC05OT
+g2NDk4NTMsMTc0NTA4Mjg5NywtNTI1Nzg3OTk1LDU1NjY5NDQ0
+NF19
 -->